 I’m a content strategist and editor, with rigorous training in journalism and web production.
 I believe the government should work better for people.
-Right now I’m the content strategist on a new Digital Services team at the MTA here in New York.
+Right now I’m originating a content strategy role with Two Twelve, a public information design group in NYC.
+Previously, I was the content strategist on a new Digital Services team at the MTA here in New York.

 How this site is made

 I use the static-site generator Jekyll to develop and deploy this site.
 I hosted this on GitHub Pages for a bit and then moved it over to BlueHost, mostly to figure out how the heck DNS stuff works.

 My professional work is almost always in a CMS, so I enjoy the challenge of creating more of the infrastructure.
 And I get to appreciate how smart my dev/design friends are.